 During the '90s and into the 2000s, Brad Mehldau was one among a plethora of young jazz pianists who rose to prominence.
 He is one of the more absorbing and thoughtful practitioners within that idiom, and he is receptive to the idea of using material from the rock era (Paul McCartney's "Blackbird," for example).
 Though Mehldau's training is primarily classical, his interest in jazz began early.
-He played in the Hall High School jazz band of Hartford, Connecticut, winning the Berklee College of Music's Best All-Around Musician Award while still in his junior year of high school.
+He played in the Hall High School jazz band in Hartford, Connecticut, winning the Berklee College of Music's Best All-Around Musician Award while still in his junior year of high school.
 He studied jazz at New York's New School for Social Research under Fred Hersch, Junior Mance, Kenny Werner, and Jimmy Cobb.
 Cobb soon hired him to play in his band, Cobb's Mob, and Mehldau also played and recorded with the Joshua Redman Quartet before forming his own trio in 1994 and recording his first Warner Bros. album, Introducing Brad Mehldau, in 1995.
 Art of the Trio, Vol. 1 followed in 1997, with the next two volumes in the series appearing over the following months.
 Two years later, Mehldau returned with Elegiac Cycle, as well as Art of the Trio, Vol. 4: Back at the Vanguard.
-Places followed in 2000, consisting of all original compositions focusing on various cities, hence the title of the album.
+Places followed in 2000, consisting of all-original compositions focusing on various cities, hence the title of the album.

 Another Art of the Trio album came out in 2001, but the most significant release was Largo, which recorded Mehldau performing with other groups outside of his usual trio format.
 This was a big change from his previous work, and offered new challenges as he adapted to several interesting lineup situations.
 Mehldau followed the genre-bending album with the standards-based Anything Goes and Live in Tokyo in 2004, with Day Is Done arriving the following year.
 In 2006, he released House on Hill as well as Love Sublime, the latter with soprano vocalist Renée Fleming on Nonesuch Records.
-Mehldau chose to work with his trio plus Pat Metheny on Quartet in 2007; he followed it up with with the double-disc Live in 2008, which was recorded with his trio at the Village Vanguard.
+Mehldau chose to work with his trio plus Pat Metheny on Quartet in 2007; he followed it up with the double-disc Live in 2008, which was recorded with his trio at the Village Vanguard.

-On December 6, 2011, while Mehldau was at the beginning of a world tour, Nonesuch issued a box set entitled Art of the Trio Recordings: 19962001.
+On December 6, 2011, while Mehldau was at the beginning of a world tour, Nonesuch issued a box set entitled Art of the Trio Recordings: 1996–2001.
 The set includes the five Art of the Trio albums -- the last a double disc -- that were originally issued on Warner Bros.
-The box also includes a seventh disc of previously unreleased material from shows at the Village Vanguard in 1997, 1999, and 2001.
-In 2012, Mehldau's Trio released two studio albums with the all-original, Ode, and the companion collection of cover songs, Where Do You Start.
+The box also included a seventh disc of previously unreleased material from shows at the Village Vanguard in 1997, 1999, and 2001.
+A year later, the Brad Mehldau Trio released two studio albums with the all-original Ode and a companion collection of cover songs, Where Do You Start.
 The pianist then joined drummer/electronicist Mark Guiliana for the duo's collaborative 2014 effort, Mehliana: Taming the Dragon.